-Whereas Sydney is corporate, mainstream and touristy, Melbourne is alternative, creative and edgy - although your initial impression of the city may mistakenly be formed on its CBD and glitzy shopping arcades.
-A walk along the Yarra River with its token skyscrapers, glass fronted restaurants and joggers in lycra is all pretty soulless stuff and characteristic of most modern cities these days.
+Whereas Sydney is corporate, mainstream and touristy, Melbourne is alternative, creative and edgy - although your initial impression of the city may mistakenly be formed on its CBD and shopping arcades.
+A walk along the Yarra River with its token skyscrapers, glass-fronted restaurants and joggers in Lycra is all pretty soulless stuff and characteristic of most modern cities these days.
 However, Melbourne is one of those places which insists you work that little bit harder to get to the real heart - or should that be soul?
-The city's Laneways are a good place to start - grungy alleyways and backstreets where small, independent bistros, coffee shops and eateries are crammed - so much so they appear to ooze out from their cramped units and onto the tiled lanes themselves and all the while any scrap of free wall space has been claimed by urban graffiti artists (of varying abilities).
-Indeed, there are some alleyways which have become one huge graffiti canvas where artists have been allowed to run riot with their ideas and their spray cans.
+The city's Laneways are a good place to start - grungy alleyways and backstreets where small, independent bistros, coffee shops and eateries are crammed, so much so they appear to ooze out from their apertures and onto the tiled lanes themselves.
+Many Laneways are a destination in themselves, having become one giant graffiti canvas where artists have run riot with colour and texture.
 We tracked down the most famous: Hosier Street.
 I have seen graffiti before, but never in such three dimensional density.
 Walls, doors and windows are covered from top to bottom.
 Even the bins have reluctantly become absorbed in to the artwork.

 Whereas Sydney is about the CBD, Melbourne is about its suburbs - small, trendy areas with independent bars and restaurants like the area of Collingwood.
-These kinds of places are where 'real Melbournians' go for a night out and are probably the best place to head to if you want to go beyond surface city sightseeing.
-We went to a small restaurant on Gertrude Street run by an Aussie rendering of Jack and Vera from Corrie.
-Vera's favourite word was "darl" (darling) and we exchanged stories with Jack about Australian soap operas.
-The food was naff, but the fun and a glimpse into real Melbourne life more than made up for it.
+These kinds of places are where 'real Melbournians' spend their time and are the best place to head if you wish to go beyond surface city sightseeing.
+We went to a small restaurant on Gertrude Street run by an Aussie couple reminiscent of Jack and Vera from the British soap Coronation Street.
+Vera's favourite word was "darl" (darling) and we swapped stories with Jack about television soap operas.
+The food was naff, but the warm conversation more than made up for it.